 During this month of National Make a Difference to Children Month, I want to remind you as parents and educators the importance of making a difference in the life of a child.
 You can either make a child stronger or truly break them into pieces.
 I always remind people of the way you should speak to children.
 Not every child is the same and so you can’t speak to them the same.
 Many children are emotional and they take things literally.
 Having a child with special needs has really helped me to understand even more the importance that we can make in the lives of children.
 I remember witnessing years ago one of my sons teachers speaking to him in a very condescending way and I walked up on her doing it.
 Of course, she denied that she was being inappropriate, but I witnessed it with my own two eyes and I had a few choice words for her.

 As teachers as well as parents, we have to remember that children want to feel important, loved, appreciated and valued.
 Doesn’t every human being?
-Take that extra time out of your day to make your own children in your household feel extra special.
+Take that extra time out of your day to make your own children in your household feel extra special, and if you want to take care of your children, using services as child care centre Elsternwick could be really useful for take care of the little kids.
 Allow them to see that they make a difference in your life.
 Tell them!
 Tell them how happy you are to be their parent and how it was an honor to bring them into this world.
 It’s a definite confidence booster because it makes them feel special and wanted.
 As teachers, remind your students how lucky you are to be their teacher, that you see the endless possibilities in them and that you believe in all that they are and what they will become.